Select your cookie preferences

 Choice states don't support the End field.
 In addition, they use Next only inside their Choices field.

-A Choice state must have a Choices field whose value is a non-empty array.
-Each element in this array is an object called Choice Rule, which contains the following:
+A Choice state must have a Choices field whose value is a non-empty array of Choice Rules, which contain the following fields when using JSONata:

 • A comparison – Two fields that specify an input variable to compare, the type of comparison, and the value to compare the variable to.
 Choice Rules support comparison between two variables.
 Within a Choice Rule, the value of variable can be compared with another value from the state input by appending Path to name of supported comparison operators.
 The values of Variable and Path fields in a comparison must be valid Reference Paths.